Be sure to watch the video above all the way through FIRST and then read the article below to the end. Take your time.

 Some people can’t stay if their spouse has had an affair.
 Others can.

-In the article on limerence that you are going to read next (if you haven’t already, open that link in a new window so that you can read it after you finish this one), you’ll learn that it is a mental state that usually isn’t permanent.
+In my article on limerence that you are going to read next (if you haven’t already, open that link in a new window so that you can read it after you finish this one), you’ll learn that it is a mental state that usually isn’t permanent.

 Especially if you follow this guide.